volvofixthis/go-livecheck/README.md

 make all
 # Metrics validation
 Metrics data can be passed via stdin.
 Data format can be yaml or json.
-For test data we need generate json data, we use for this simple bash script.
+For testing purpose we need generate sample with metrics in json format.
+We will use for this simple bash script.
 Content of metrics.json.sh:
 ```bash
 timestamp=$(date +%s)